dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**A warm smile is the universal language of kindness.**
+**Success is the sum of small efforts repeated day-in and day-out.**

-William Arthur Ward
+Robert Collier